 - Interactions with other users’ sites:We collect some information about your interactions with other users’ sites while you are logged in to your account with us, such as your “Likes” and the fact that you commented on a particular post, so that we can, for example, recommend posts we think may interest you.
 As another example, we collect information about the comments IntenseDebate users make while logged in and use that information to, for example, tally up statistics about your comments (check them out in your dashboard!) and display information about your comments in your IntenseDebate public profile.

 Information We Collect from Other Sources

 We may also get information about you from other sources.
-For example, if you create or log into your WordPress.com account through another service (like Google) or if you connect your website or account to a social media service (like Twitter) through our Publicize feature, we will receive information from that service (such as your username, basic profile information, and friends list) via the authorization procedures used by that service.
-The information we receive depends on which services you authorize and any options that are available.
+For example, if you create or log in to your WordPress.com account through another service (like Google) or if you connect your website or account to a social media service (like Twitter) through our Publicize feature, we’ll receive information from that service (e.g., your username, basic profile information, friends list) via the authorization procedures for that service.
+The information we receive depends on which services you authorize and what options are available.

-We may also get information, such as a mailing address, from third party services about individuals who are not yet our users (…but we hope will be!), which we may use, for example, for marketing and advertising purposes like postcards and other mailers advertising our services.
+Third-party services may also give us information, like mailing addresses for individuals who are not yet our users (but we hope will be!).
+We use this information for marketing purposes like postcards and other mailers advertising our Services.

 How and Why We Use Information

 We use information about you for the purposes listed below: